 CONSULTING, TRAINING AND HELP DESK SERVICES

 Consulting and training are provided by University Information Technology to facilitate the use of research and instructional computing facilities.
-Short courses are offered on statistical packages and research techniques that are of interest to students involved in research activities through the Research and Statistical Support Office, https://it.unt.edu/research, General Academic Building, Room 535.
+Short courses are offered on statistical packages and research techniques that are of interest to students involved in research activities through the Data Science and Analytics Office, https://it.unt.edu/research, General Academic Building, Room 535.
 Experienced consultants are available to assist students with research computing questions.

 Computer-based training programs are accessible within general access computer labs, via the web, and the UNT LyndaCampus, https://it.unt.edu/lynda.
 Benchmarks Online, https://benchmarks.it.unt.edu, UIT's news journal is an excellent source for news, alerts and information about computing and information technology resources in use at UNT.

 What kind of computing resources does the university offer students?